tomvanbraeckel/yamcs.github.com/index.md

 ### Typical Deployment

-A typical deployment of **Yamcs Server**, or 'Yamcs' consists of Yamcs connecting to a TM/TC frontend or to a simulator.
+A typical deployment of Yamcs consists of **Yamcs Server** connecting to a TM/TC frontend or to a simulator.
 The TM/TC frontend is the interface to the payload.
 It can be either a ground station during the operations or some EGSE equipment during the development.
 Or it could be a simulator used for development and test of the ground software or for training purposes.

 ![Typical Deployment](/assets/typical-deployment.png){: .center-image }